-- (1) Includes 264,509 stock options and no stock appreciation rights issued under the Stock Plan; does not include 257,372 shares of restricted stock and restricted stock units issued under the Stock Plan, which are not yet vested and are subject to forfeiture.
-In all cases, stock option awards outstanding as of December 31, 2011 were "out-of-the-money," in that in each case they had exercise prices that were above the \$14.87 per share NYSE closing market price of the Company's Class A Common Stock on December 30, 2011 (i.e., 2011's last NYSE trading day) and therefore had no realizable monetary value on such date - (2) As of December 31, 2011, all of these shares remained available for issuance as awards of any kind under the Stock Plan, including awards of restricted stock and restricted stock units.
+- (1) Represents stock options issued and outstanding under the Stock Plan; note, as of December 31, 2012, there were no unvested shares of restricted stock or restricted stock units issued and outstanding under the Stock Plan.
+In all cases, stock option awards outstanding as of December 31, 2012 were "out-of-the-money," in that in each case they had exercise prices that were above the \$14.50 per share NYSE closing market price of the Company's Class A Common Stock on December 31, 2012 and therefore had no realizable monetary value on such date. - (2) As of December 31, 2012, all of these shares remained available for issuance as awards of any kind under the Stock Plan, including awards of restricted stock and restricted stock units.